- After School Programs

-A child shall be admitted to a kindergarten maintained by the school district at the beginning of a school year, or at a later time in the same year if the child will have his/her fifth birthday on or before September 1 of the 2015-2016 school year and each year thereafter.
+A child shall be admitted to a kindergarten maintained by the school district at the beginning of a school year, or at a later time in the same year if the child will have his/her fifth birthday on or before September 1 of the current school year and each year thereafter.
 Early entrance to kindergarten is not permitted.

-A child shall be admitted to a first grade maintained by the school district if the child will have his/her sixth birthday on or before September 1 of the 2015-2016 school year and each year thereafter.
+A child shall be admitted to a first grade maintained by the school district if the child will have his/her sixth birthday on or before September 1 of the current school year and each year thereafter.